-3.2.1 State regime - Independent variable.
-As the research is concentrated on the effects of cyber MNCs we choose to use the FOTN (Freedom on the net) indicator, published by Freedom House, as a tool in the regime classification.
-A FOTN score of a state accumulates three factors (Freedom House 2018): the first factor is the state's obstacle to access the internet which includes infrastructural and economic barriers to access and government efforts to block specific applications or technologies.
-The "great firewall of China" and China's limitations on Google, Apple, and American hardware companies in entering products into China (Pham 2018) are just some of the examples for such obstacles.
-The second factor includes the limits cast on content on the Internet such as filtering and blocking of websites; censorship; manipulation of content and more.
-The third factor includes the violations made on user rights on the Internet such as restrictions on online activity; surveillance; privacy violations etc. A recent example is the communications law adopted by Russia in 2014, which prohibits the storage of Russian citizens’ personal data outside Russia and helps the Russian surveilling their citizens (Soldatov & Borgoan 2015).

-We will consider states that have an overall ranking under 30 as has a liberal-democratic regime and the ones that have overall ranking over 60 as authoritarian.
+State regime (independent variable): As the research is concentrated on the effects of cyber-MNCs, the study will adopt the Freedom on the Net (FOTN) indicator devised by Freedom House (2018) as a tool for regime classification.
+A state’s FOTN score is based on three factors.
+The first is the state’s ability to obstruct Internet access, including infrastructural and economic barriers and government blocking of specific applications and technologies.
+The “great firewall of China” and China’s limitations on Google, Apple, and American hardware companies in exporting to China are examples (Pham 2018).
+The second is the restriction of Internet content via filtering, blocking, manipulation, and so on.
+The third is Internet user rights violation such as online activity restrictions, surveillance, privacy violations, and so forth.
+A recent example here is Russia’s 2014 communications law that prohibits the storage of Russian citizens’ personal data outside Russia and helps the Russian state monitor its citizens (Soldatov and Borgoan 2015).
+The study will deem states that have an overall ranking of under 30 as having a liberal-democratic regime and those ranking over 60 as an authoritarian one.

-3.2.2 State capacity - Independent variable.
-This variable will represent whether the state is a weak or a strong state and refer to the institutions and resources available to states for governing the polity (Miller 2017,109).

-In order to classify a state as weak or strong, our main index will be the Fragile States Index (FSI), presented by the Fund for Peace.
-This index consists of twelve different indicators divided into 4 main groups: cohesion, economic, political and social indicators (The Fund for Peace 2018).
-We choose this index as cyber MNCs may have a significant effect on some of the indicators constituent this index such as the level of the security threats to a state; divisions and schisms between different groups in society; level of confidence in state institutions and processes; protection of human rights; the existence of independent media, levels of engagement from external actors etc.
+State capacity (independent variable): This characterizes whether a state is a weak or a strong one by reference to the institutions and resources available to it for governing the polity (Miller 2017,109).
+The study will use the Fund for Peace’s Fragile States Index (FSI) as a main indicator for classifying a state as either weak or strong.
+The FSI incorporates twelve indicators related to four principal factors: cohesive, economic, political and social indicators.
+Using this index is apt as cyber-MNCs may have a significant effect on some of its constituent indicators, such as the level of state security threats, divisions between different social groups, level of confidence in state institutions and processes, protection of human rights, the existence of independent media, and levels of engagement from external actors.

-Although it may seem as a conclusive factor to define weak states we find it is not quite sufficient as a stand-alone factor for strong states.
-Russia, China and the US, which researches consider as strong states in the international system are ranked in relatively low places (109, 89 and 25 respectively) by the FSI.
-This is true also for another popular indicator such as GDP for capita where the US is already ranked 9th in 2017, but Russia is still ranked 78th and China 94th.
+Although it is apparently suitable for defining weak states, it is an insufficient standalone marker for strong states.
+Russia, China, and the United States, which most research concludes are strong states in the international system, are ranked relatively lowly (109, 89, and 25 respectively) in the FSI.
+Another popularly-used indicator – per capita GDP – is equally problematic in this regard, with the United States already ranked ninth in 2017, but Russia still ranked seventy-eighth and China ninety-fourth.

-In order to have a more comprehensive indicator for strong states, we will crosscheck the FSI with three additional indexes related to military capability strength (representing the coercive capacity), economic strength (representing the extractive capacity) and Internet technology development.
-For the military capability, we will use the Global Firepower ranking as it utilizes over 55 individual factors to determine a given nation's score (GFP 2018).
-For the economic strength, we will use World Bank data regarding GNI (Gross National Income) as it represents the economic "engine" of the state.
-Internet technology development, as it relates directly to the effect of cyber MNCs will be represented by the yearly investment in information and communication technologies (ITU 2018).
+In order to have a more comprehensive indicator for strong states, the study will interrelate the FSI with three additional indices related to military capability (coercive capacity), economic strength (extractive capacity), and Internet technology development levels.
+These were some of the indicators suggested by Tellis (2000) to consitute some of the “building blocks” of national power.
+For assessing military capability we will use the Global Firepower (GFP) rankings, given that they take into account more than 55 factors in determining any given nation’s score.
+For economic strength we will use World Bank data regarding Gross National Income (GNI) as it characterizes the economic “engine” of the state involved.
+Internet technology development, as it relates directly to the effect of cyber-MNCs, will be tracked via the indicator of yearly investment in information and communication technologies (ITU 2018).